Skip to content

 7R_ProcedureFullFix.png

 • Command - The Platoon Medic is in charge.
 If he is not present the first Combat Medic at the Station is in charge until the arrival of the Platoon Medic.
-The Medic in charge will monitor and asses treatment priorities and queue.
+The Medic in charge will monitor and assess treatment priorities and queue.

 • Medical Personnel - Focuses on all medical exclusive treatments, e.g. diagnose and medicate.